riggles1/GunconDuino-With-Screen-Flash/README.md

  * Finally pull the trigger to confirm the selection.
 You can at any time disable it and select a different bufferdelay mode.
  * Set whatever bufferdelay depending on your setup lag, optimal setups will have 1-2 frames of input lag depending on the title, but for something like Carnevil that plays at 55Hz, meaning each frames take longer, in that case set 1+ bufferdelay mode to compensate.

 To check that the GunconDuino isn't losing shots due to lag.
-Shoot at a black spot in a game.
+Shoot repeatedly at a black spot in a game.

 GunconDuino v2 in action: https://www.youtube.com/watch?v=mwm7y__UAsM